10 Summer Food Prep Ideas

-To make life easier on all of us these next few months, I’ve compiled a list of 10 things that will help us all to get summer ready and prepared for hungry kids, easy dinners, visitors, and impromptu guests.
-Hopefully these tips will save you some sanity and allow you to dedicate your free time to having fun in the sun.
+To make life easier on all of us these next few months, I’ve compiled a list of ideas that will help us all to get summer ready and prepared for hungry kids, easy dinners, visitors, and impromptu guests.

 1) Buy in bulk and prep meats for the grill.